matwei-books/Fehlersuche-bei-IPsec-VPN-mit-IKEv2/source/anhang/hilfsmittel.rst

   am Ende.

 ``-I $if, --interface $if``:
-  gibt die Netzwerkschnittstelle ($if) vor, zu der das Datagramm hinaus gesendet wird.
+  gibt die Netzwerkschnittstelle ($if) vor, an der das Datagramm gesendet wird.

 ``-0, --rawip``: